colossus9/github-admin-toolkit/README.md

     ./github-admin-toolkit.sh --list
     ```

 5. To run a script from the command line, specify it as an argument to `github-admin-toolkit.sh`.
+You can either specify **github.com** as a server, or you can specify a **GitHub Enterprise** server.
 Below is an example:

     ```
     ./github-admin-toolkit.sh --server github.com --owner git --repo git getContributors